September 4, 2023

 STEP SIX: Preheat the oven to 350°F. Line sheet pans with parchment paper and set aside.

-STEP SEVEN: Scoop the dough (we used a 2-tablespoon cookie scoop) and roll it into balls between the palms of your hands.
+STEP SEVEN: Scoop the dough with a 2-tablespoon cookie scoop and roll it into balls between the palms of your hands.

-STEP EIGHT: Roll the cookie dough balls in a small dish of granulated sugar and place the cookie dough on a sheet pan, spaced 2 inches apart.
+STEP EIGHT: Roll the cookie dough balls in a small dish of granulated sugar and place the cookie dough on a sheet pan, spaced two inches apart.

 PRO TIP: